 You can talk to an inmate as long as you are on an approved list.

-When an inmate first reaches a prison, they will be allowed to submit a list of names of requested visitor and phone contacts.
+When an inmate first reaches a prison, they submit a list of names of requested visitor and phone contacts.
 These lists can be revised once a month.

 Inmates are only allowed to make collect calls.
-The telephone service the prisons use is Securus and you will have to establish an account with them to receive these calls.
+The telephone service the prisons use is Securus.
+You will have to establish an account with them to receive these calls.

 Things to know before visiting a person in prison